 When you have the chance to connect with other people, make the most of the moment.
 Put your phone down and look into the eyes of the human being right in front of you.
 Practice attentive listening and try to understand.

 We’re wired to connect, and if we bring more purpose and presence to our interactions, loneliness won’t be so quick to creep in.

 Bring loving kindness into your connections, and perceive solitude as a chance to nurture awareness and growth.

 You are never truly alone in your thoughts.

-There is an electricity that runs through us all, and it connects us in ways that we can’t begin to explain.
+There’s an electricity that runs through us all, and it connects us in ways that we can’t quite pinpoint, perhaps on purpose.
 Have you ever somehow known something important happened to a loved one, and it turned out you were right?
 We are on the same page, even if we can’t quite grasp why or how.